katalogs/learning-hours/clean-testing/5-parameterized-tests/step-by-step.md

 }
 ```

-- This test is not repeatable because the design is coupled to `LocalTime.now()`
+- This test is not repeatable because the design is coupled to `DateTime.Now`
     - We need to isolate it to be able to test this unitary
     - A few solutions here :
         - Pass a `DateTime` as method arg